Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Flow field

 \subsection{General features}

-The flow past the sphere is presented in figures \ref{fig:overview_iso} and \ref{fig:overview} for various values of $\mathcal{T}a$ and $\mathcal{R}e$.
+{{From now on, we analyze the flow field using the cylindrical coordinates $\sigma, \phi, z$, with $\sigma$ the cylindrical radius ($\sigma=0$ on the rotation axis), $\phi$ the azimuthal angle, and $z$ the axial distance from the sphere centre ($z<0$ upstream of the sphere, $z>0$ downstream of it).}} The flow past the sphere is presented in figures \ref{fig:overview_iso} and \ref{fig:overview} for various values of $\mathcal{T}a$ and $\mathcal{R}e$.
 Figure \ref{fig:overview_iso} allows to appreciate the details of the flow structure close to the sphere, while figure \ref{fig:overview} makes use of a compression along the vertical axis at the higher two $\mathcal{T}a$ to display the entire recirculation regions.
 Figure \ref{fig:overview_iso} evidences the vertical and radial growth of the Taylor columns as the Taylor number is increased and, for a given $\mathcal{T}a$, as $\mathcal{R}o$ is decreased by decreasing $\mathcal{R}e$.
 In line with previous observations, the fluid is seen to rotate more slowly (resp. faster) than the container in the upstream (resp. downstream) column.
 This feature may be rationalized by considering the governing equation for the axial vorticity, $\omega_z=\partial_\sigma U_\phi$, namely